How to Grow Peppers from Seeds

 If multiple seedlings emerge in a single seed cell, you'll need to remove all but the healthiest seedling to prevent overcrowding and root tangling.

 Pepper seeds contain all the nutrients they need for healthy initial growth.
 There is no need to fertilize your seedlings until they develop 4 to 6 "true leaves" and are several inches tall.
 At this point, you can begin using fertilizer at quarter-strength, slowly increasing fertilizer strength as they grow.
-Yellowing leaves is a sign that plants are lacking fertilizer, but note that yellowing can also occur when plants are being overwatered.
+Yellowing leaves are a sign that plants are lacking fertilizer, but note that yellowing can also occur when plants are being overwatered.

 Once you have healthy seedlings with at least 6 true leaves, you're ready to move on to the hardening-off and transplanting stage